 Conversely, some girls use them as a back-up protection on top of traditional feminine products.
 You know those days when your flow is just relentless, and you need to wear white.
 They’d also be more comfortable overall since it’ll feel just like wearing any other pair of undies in your drawer.
 Lastly, free bleeding is very much a thing, and period panties can help you dip a toe into that movement.

-Here’s a look at the top three companies who offer period underwear.
+Here’s a look at the top three period underwear brands

 Thinx is one of the biggest names in the period panty space.
 Going back to 2014, they’ve been trying to break the taboo around menstrual products by making their underwear sleek, cute, and modern, which is a total departure from what period undies are usually thought to be.